Lorettawrites…

 A dreaded diagnosis: kidney failure.
 Nick Hampton is 10, his life is hanging by a dialysis line.
 And there are the medical vultures who see dollar signs and are stalling treatment.
 You’d fight like hell if your kid was in this situation.
 His parents did and got in trouble for it because deception was everywhere.
 Could this happen?
 Did it?
 You decide.

-Order now, Deception, Enright on Amazon.com.
+Order now, Deception, Enright on Amazon.com, available on Kindle Unlimited.
 Ask your library to carry the book, it’s in the Ingram catalog.
 The ebook is in the library’s MN Writes, MN Reads collection, Indie Minnesota but hard to access.
 Are you connected with a book club?
 I can supply books, a study guide, and even visit your group.
 I’ve already done this and so far, conversations have been stimulating and emotions run high because who wants to think the people they trust will lie to make a buck.

 Reviews…

-Was at the North Branch Arts Fest last year before Thanksgiving, must’ve been 1000 people there.
-I sold out my stock of books in the first hour and then ran out of the flyers advertising it on Amazon.
+Was at the North Branch Arts Fest before Thanksgiving, must’ve been 1000 people.
 I was surprised by the response by those in the medical field.
 Anger.
 Not at me, but at the profession because in some cases, it appears deception is the name of the game!
 When you talk to someone, you hear more than words.
 You hear their heart and soul.
 Two people commented on how the story brought to mind their own memories about struggling with medical encounters for family members.
 One, in the profession, said he couldn’t read the book, won’t read it, too many painful memories in his own life.
 I thought I was just telling a story, but did I hit a nerve?
 There seems to be a lot of pain out there because the medical controllers aren’t seeing, hearing, understanding what we are telling them.
 That will be very apparent when More Deception hits the market.
 After all, we’re just dummy laymen, right?
 What do we know?
 Is it by chance, or their choice?
 And is that the real reason for the snaky medical caduceus in the word Deception on the cover of the book?
 You can decide for yourself.